Broker Bryon Martinsen Allegedly Sold Securities Away from His Firm

 - Martinsen has 11 customer complaints alleging unsuitable, high-risk, and illiquid investment recommendations.

-- He has been affiliated with Centaurus Financial (CRD#: 30833) in Kings Park, NY since 1999.
+- He was affiliated with Centaurus Financial (CRD#: 30833) in Kings Park, NY since 1999.

 - He was previously registered with AXA Advisors, where he was reportedly terminated for involvement in prohibited outside business activities.

-What is “Selling Away”?
+What Is “Selling Away”?

 “Selling away” occurs when a broker conducts securities business outside the scope of their firm without authorization.
 While this practice is prohibited, brokerage firms may still be held liable for failure to supervise if their representative engages in selling away and clients suffer investment losses.